 • Bank statements from the last 3 months, from any bank account (do not need to be translated Spanish);

-• Any other source of income totaling the minimum required;
+• Any other document or source of income totaling the minimum required;

 3.- AU-PAIR VISA